Strieglitz/HTW-SN-RIOT-LED/README.md

 to recieve Requests from the internet you need to configure your router to forward the requests to the next station.
 To do so you have to make an entry to the static routing table on your Router.
 The IPv6 Prefix for you router is given by your provider and is fix, so it wont change.
 The IPv6 Adress from your router Provides an Prefix which you can use to generate an subnet

+on Ubuntu you have to enable the feature to Forward packages as an router would do with :
+`sudo sysctl -w net.ipv6.conf.all.forwarding=1`

+to use the Coap-Client with multicast Adresses its neccessary to set the ttl.
+The Coap client or linux will set the ttl for multicast adress to 1, so we say the system that we set the ttl for multicast packages with our Our Adress to eg 64

+`sudo ip6tables -t mangle -A OUTPUT -d ff3e:003c:2003:5f:6e1d:c810:0:1 -j HL --hl-set 64`

+the -d option is only if you want to set that rule for an specific ip adress, but if needed you can leave this option

 ## Part II Steps neccessery to use RIOT-OS and the LED on Microcontroller Project https://github.com/HTWDD-RN/Sensornetzdemo to controll the samr21-xpro via Multicast.

 Linux by default dont route Multicast Packages, so we have to install smcroute which will do tghe job.